-- a. assignments, quizzes, exams - b. attendance and participation in class - c. a course project-Each student chooses a passage from a literary work or another field (depending on his or her major) to analyze. - d.
-Students enrolled in the honors section need to complete additional work on their semester projects. - e.
-Points are deducted for work turned in late. - f.
-Exams earning a D or F can be retaken by the Friday of the week the exam is returned.
-(Most exams are taken on Fridays and graded and returned the following Monday.
-Students then have until Friday of that week to retake the exam.)
-The score from the retaken exam is then entered into the grade book. - g.
+- a. assignments, quizzes, exams, attendance and participation in class and other assigned activities. - b. a course project-Each student chooses a passage from a literary work or another field (depending on his or her major) to analyze. - c.
+Students enrolled in the honors section need to complete additional work on their semester projects. - d.
+Points are deducted for work turned in late. - e.
+Exams earning a D or F can be retaken within a week from the day the exam is returned.
+The score from the retaken exam is then entered into the grade book. - f.
 The following scale is used for points accumulated: